uxuycom/uxuy-docsite/docs/index.md

 UXUY provides a suite of products, including our customisable widget that can be easily embedded into your DApp, allowing your team to focus on building without worrying about integrating disparate bridges and DEXs, which could take months.
 We also offer API that not only offers the freedom of customizing UI but empowers you with the strong functionalities of UXUY protocol.
 Customizable and Powerful.

-We prioritize security over everything else and our smart contract is externally and independently audited by CertiK and other smart contract security firms to ensure every transaction is safe and secure.
+We prioritize security over everything else and our smart contract is externally and independently audited by Slowmist and other smart contract security firms to ensure every transaction is safe and secure.

-## Swap Now
+## Trade Now

-screenshot here

 Please visit our [Website](https://uxuy.com/).